 (g) Neutral.
 A mediator, arbitrator or evaluator.

 (h) Certified.
 A mediator or arbitrator who is approved by the Board of Arbitrator and Mediator Certification to be eligible for court appointment pursuant to these rules.
+A certified mediator or arbitrator may refer to himself or herself as a "Supreme Court of South Carolina Certified Mediator" or a "Supreme Court of South Carolina Certified Arbitrator."

 (i) Alternative Dispute Resolution (ADR) Conference.
 A mediation or arbitration.
 Arbitration conferences may also be referred to as hearings.